lilyjma/node-mcp-sdk-functions-hosting/README.md

 ## Deploy MCP server to Azure Functions
 1. [Create a Function app](https://learn.microsoft.com/azure/azure-functions/functions-create-function-app-portal?tabs=core-tools&pivots=flex-consumption-plan) hosted on the **Flex Consumption plan** and related resources.
  - Choose **Node 22** as the runtime stack and version.
  - On *Networking* tab, choose "Enable public access" to allow all IPs to access the app.
-This makes the deployment in next step and connect to the server for testing easy.
-However, this is _not_ recommended for production scenarios.
+This helps with the deployment step and allows for accessing the app (i.e. server) during testing.
+For production scenarios, it's recommended that you configure IP allowlist or set up VNET instead.
 1. Deploy the server by running the following command in the root directory:
     ```azcli
     func azure functionapp publish <function app name>
     ```
 1. Follow steps in [Test deployed server](#test-deployed-server) to test.
+While the app is publically accessable, connecting to the server endpoint still requires a function key.
+Remember to replace `{*route}` with `mcp`:
+    ```
+    https://<app name>.<region>.azurewebsites.net/api/mcp?code=<function key>
+    ```

 ## Server authorization using Azure API Management (APIM)
-In addition to protecting your server though function keys, you can also leverage APIM to add server authorization with Entra ID.
+In addition to protecting server access through function keys, you can also leverage APIM to add server authorization with Entra ID.

 [TODO]